 Make sure you talk to a long-term disability lawyer before the appointment.
 An experienced ERISA lawyer can prepare you for the exam so you don't sabotage your claim.

-Learn Why the Insurance Company Might Deny Your Claim
+Step 7: Understand Why the Insurance Company Might Deny Your Claim for Long Term Disability Benefits

 To increase your chances of success, you need to understand why the insurance company may deny your claim.
 This will help you focus on what you need to include in your claim and mistakes to avoid that may sink your application.